husarnet

 • Low Latency - thanks to Peer-to-Peer connection between devices.
 After establishing a connection, Husarnet infrastructure (Husarnet Base Servers) is used only as a failover proxy if P2P connection is not possible.

 • Zero Configuration - after installing Husarnet Client, you can add new devices to a group with a single command husarnet join <YOUR_JOINCODE> mydevname on Linux.
-See the docs for other platforms.
+It’s that easy on other platforms too - see the docs.

 • Low Reconfiguration Time - in case of a network topology change (eg. transition between two Wi-Fi hotspots), Husarnet needs usually 1 - 3 seconds to reestablish Peer-to-Peer connection.

-• Lightweight - it works not only on popular OSes (currently only Windows and Linux version is released, MacOS, Android coming soon) but even on ESP32 microcontrollers.
+• Lightweight - it works not only on popular OSes (Linux (including ROS1/2, Ubuntu/Debian, Fedora and Archlinux), Windows, MacOS) but even on ESP32 microcontrollers.
 That means you can P2P access your things without IoT server at all!

-• Secure & Private - packets never leave connected devices unencrypted, Perfect Forward Secrecy (PFC) enabled by default.
+• Secure & Private - packets never leave connected devices unencrypted, Perfect Forward Secrecy (PFC) is the only reasonable choice!

 Husarnet, in it’s core, is one big, automatically routed, IPv6 network.
 Running Husarnet daemon creates a virtual network interface (by default named hnet0) with an unique Husarnet IPv6 address and associated fc94::/16 route.
 If you choose to disable the permission system, any node can reach your node using IPv6 fc94:... address, but if you choose to leave it enabled, we’ve prepared an extensive permissions system for you.
 You can have multiple virtual islands/groups, your devices can access multiple groups or you can even share access to those groups with other users!

 The nodes are identified by their 112-bit IPv6 addresses, that are based on the public keys of the node.
 All connections are also authenticated by the IPv6 address.
-This property makes it possible to establish connection authenticity without any trusted third party, basing only on the IPv6 address!
-The connections are also always encrypted.
+This property makes it possible to establish connection authenticity without any trusted third party, basing only on the incoming address!
+Those connections are also always encrypted.

 Cryptography: Husarnet uses X25519 from libsodium for key exchange, with ephemeral Curve25519 keys for forward secrecy.
 The hash of initial public key is validated to match the IPv6 address.
 The packets are encrypted using libsodium’s ChaCha20-Poly1305 secretbox construction with a random 192-bit nonce.